Long-Term Emergency Housing

 A Pathway to Stability and Independence

-The Purcell House provides long-term emergency housing and supportive services for individuals working toward stable, independent living.
-Located in the heart of Phoenixville, the house offers a safe, supportive environment where guests can focus on rebuilding stability, developing life skills, and preparing for permanent housing.
+The Purcell House provides long-term emergency housing and comprehensive services designed to support independent housing success.
+Located in the heart of Phoenixville, this program offers a safe, supportive environment where guests can focus on rebuilding stability, developing life skills, and preparing for permanent housing.

 Guests may stay for up to 22 months, allowing time to address barriers, strengthen financial stability, and work toward long-term independence with the support of dedicated staff and community partners.